nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 ## Example of a module with medium complexity - struct np_dns_functions

 The Nabto platform relies on DNS to resolve hostnames to ip addresses.
 This functionality is supplied to Nabto via the `struct np_dns` structure.
-Just like the `np_timestamp` structure the module consist of a pointer to possible userdata and a pointer to a function list providing needed DNS functionallity.
+Just like the `np_timestamp` structure, the module consists of a pointer to possible userdata and a pointer to a function list providing needed DNS functionallity.

 All in all, the two important structs looks like this: